Skip to Content

 1. Texas State designates the HCC (the areas subject to HIPAA) as set forth on the university HCC list.

-2. If another component Texas State not listed in the university HCC list initiates performance of covered entity functions, such as beginning to bill insurance companies for care delivery, they shall be reclassified as a HCC and must notify Institutional Compliance and Ethics of this change.
+2. If another component of Texas State not listed in the university HCC list initiates performance of covered entity functions, such as beginning to bill insurance companies for care delivery, they shall be reclassified as a HCC and must notify the HIPAA Privacy Officer of this change.

 3. When other component of Texas State not listed in the university HCC List performs business associate functions for a HCC (or another business associate) within Texas State or for an outside covered entity, they would be a HCC to the extent of that activity.